-Ocean prediction relies on the integration between models, satellite and in-situ observations through data assimilation 20 techniques (Bell et al., 2015).
+Ocean prediction relies on the integration between models, satellite and in-situ observations through data assimilation techniques (Bell et al., 2015).
 Data assimilation provides a 4D dynamical interpolation of observations by considering the complementarities between the different types of observations.
-High space (e.g. from 10 km at global scale to 1 km or less at regional and coastal scales) and time resolution (e.g. daily) becan fields -consistent with observations and model dynamics are thus derived and can be used to initialize ocean forecasts models.
+High space and time resolution ocean fields consistent with observations and model dynamics are thus derived and can be used to initialize ocean forecasts models.
 The development of machine learning techniques such as deep neural networks offer different and complementary pathways for ocean prediction.
-Machine learning techniques analyze 25 and learn from patterns in past data or ocean reanalyses to make ocean predictions from current data.
+Machine learning techniques analyze and learn from patterns in past data or ocean reanalyses to make ocean predictions from current data.
 Several studies have already shown the potential of machine learning-based ocean forecast systems (e.g., Chen et al., 2023).

 Whatever the techniques used to produce them, the quality of ocean analyses and forecasts observations at global and regional/coastal scales is directly dependent on the availability of high quality in situ and satellite observations with a sufficient space and time resolution.
-These dependencies vary according to ocean dynamics These dependencies depend on ocean 30 dynamics and the scales of motion.
-Data assimilation is, for example, mandatory and quite effective for constraining the
+These dependencies depend on ocean dynamics and the scales of motion.
+Data assimilation is, for example, mandatory and quite effective for constraining the mesoscale variability at global and regional scales.
+At coastal scales, it is more challenging to constrain ocean dynamics where small-scale, high frequency and non-linear processes play an important role.